Skip to main content

 The 5 Key Steps of Operational Security

-The five steps combined in OPSEC allow companies to secure their data processes.
+The five steps combined in the OPSEC process allow companies to secure their data processes.

 1) Detect Your Sensitive Information

-The first key step in ensuring OPSEC security is understanding businesses’ data and the sensitive information they maintain on their systems.
-This includes detecting user information such as client’s data, financial information, employee details, and intellectual property.
-Companies need to concentrate their resources on protecting this essential data.
+The first essential step in ensuring OPSEC security is understanding businesses’ data and the sensitive information they maintain on their systems.
+This includes detecting user information such as client data, financial information, employee details, and intellectual property.
+Companies must concentrate their resources on protecting this essential data.

 2) Detect Possible Threats